This article covers the timeout and retry API’s available in Aerospike clients.

 - If reached, there would be no retries.

-- This is available only on the Java ASYNC client.
+- This is available in the Java SYNC client only as of version 4.2.2 (otherwise available in the Java ASYNC client).

 - In situations where a transaction reaches totalTimeout, an error will be returned but the socket will not be closed until this delay is reached.

 - This gives the advantage to potentially reuse the socket (by putting the connection back in the pool) if a response came back within this extra delay, even though a timeout was already sent to the client application.